Houston Overloaded Trailer Accident Attorney

 Workers at the loading dock or warehouse might intentionally overload a trailer, thinking themselves clever or more efficient at their jobs.
 When they don’t actually see the vehicle rolling down the highways, it is easy for them to forget how much danger their negligence is really causing.

-- Rollovers: Trailers often become top-heavy when they are overloaded, as the load crews tend to stack more product or shipment on top of pallets already in the truck.
+- Rollovers: Trailers often become top-heavy when they are overloaded, as the load crews tend to stack more products or shipments on top of pallets already in the truck.
 With a sharp turn or strong wind, a top-heavy trailer can tip over, crushing any smaller vehicles in the way.

 - Speeding: With overloaded trailers, truck drivers may assume it will require greater amounts of fuel to maintain highway speeds and press down the pedal.
 In reality, they only risk pushing their engines too far and accelerating beyond safe speed limits.